defold/doc/docs/en/manuals/android.md

 31002535c90ef000    device
 ```

 If your device does not show up, verify that you have enabled *USB debugging* on the Android device.
-Open the device *Settings* and check *Developer options* (or *Development*).
+Open the device *Settings* and look for *Developer options* (or *Development*).

 ![Enable USB debugging](images/android/usb_debugging.png)